bacionejs/byte-armada/README.md

 `DataMatrix` has a much simpler structure: fixed placement, no masking, and a single block, and I simplified the algorithm to 1k, mostly by supporting only a single encoding mode.

-It supports a 2,000 byte payload, but anything above 200 is unreliable — **not because of the barcode generator or the `BarcodeDetector` API, but because my live camera pipeline is fragile and lacks the advanced image processing built into native phone scanners**.
+It supports a 2,000 byte payload, but anything above 200 is unreliable — **not because of the barcode generator or the `BarcodeDetector` API, but because my live camera pipeline is fragile and lacks the advanced processing built into native phone scanners**.

 RTC handshakes (SDP) are 1,600 bytes, and compression only brings that down to 700.
 So I implemented **SDP elision**, stripping out shared boilerplate, reducing the payload to just 130. 🎉